ahmedmaher2481998/my-portfolio/README.md

 4 - fix all bugs

-- finish the ream on ur git hub
-  5 - link to domain
-  6 - write your c v
-  7 - embedded the cv in the portfolio website
+<

 8 - write the md file for the porfirio

-  9 - add the porfirio as one of the websites / maybe 10 - write a small readme file for the forkify project
+10 - write a small readme file for the forkify project
  11 - send the cv

 <!-- bugs to be fixed  -->